Skip to content

 10.0.4.4 ceph4

-As part of planning and preparing servers, we enabled passwordless, key-based ssh access between servers, which is a pre-requisite for ceph installation.
+As part of planning and preparing servers, we enabled passwordless, key-based SSH access between servers, a prerequisite for ceph installation.

 wget -q -O- 'https://download.ceph.com/keys/release.asc' | apt-key add -